 (Live Dropbox link: Click "continue to view" if you don't have a Dropbox account)

-Our menu features a very personal showcase of dishes inspired by the cuisine of Vietnam.
+Our menu features Geoff Lindsay’s personal showcase of dishes inspired by the cuisine of Vietnam.
 A rich and diverse cuisine that exhibits a wonderfully intoxicating combination of the raw and the cooked, the hot and the cold, the sweet and sour.

 The Vietnamese are known for their philosophical balancing of the five elements, wood, fire, earth, metal and water.
 Vietnamese dishes include five fundamental taste senses, sour, bitter, sweet, spicy and salty.
 You will see this principle and sensitivity reflected throughout our menu and wine list.